 On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments you may have.
 You will also have the opportunity to have a one-to-one meeting with your tutor each week.

-In addition to this, you are given multiple opportunities for formative assessment where assessments are marked to enable guidance and development, but with opportunities to improve before a final mark is given.
+In addition to this, you are given opportunities for formative feedback on assessments, with opportunities to improve before your final submission.

 *Please note topics marked with a * are studied by Single Honours students only.